ApsaraDB/PolarDB-for-PostgreSQL/README.md

 * build and install binary

-you can just call build script to build.
+You can just call build script to build.
 If you get errors, please reference [deployment](/doc/polardb/deployment.md) for detail reasons.

 ```bash
 ./build.sh